Vangsvik

-Vangsvik or Vangsvika is a village in Senja Municipality in Troms og Finnmark county, Norway.
+Vangsvik or Vangsvika is a village in Senja Municipality in Troms county, Norway.
 The village has a population of about 350.
 The village has a school, Vangsvik Chapel, store, and medical office.
 There is also a large fish farming facility nearby.
 The Senja Rutebil (bus company) has its headquarters in Vangsvik.
-The village was the administrative centre of the old municipality of Tranøy until 1 January 2020 when it was merged into Senja Municipality.
+The village was the administrative centre of the old Tranøy Municipality until 1 January 2020 when it was merged into Senja Municipality.

 Vangsvik is located on the south side of the island of Senja, along the Solbergfjorden.
-It is about 15 km southwest of the town of Finnsnes in neighboring Lenvik municipality.
+It is about 15 km southwest of the town of Finnsnes.
 Vangsvik is also about 32 km northeast of the village of Stonglandseidet and about 40 km from the village of Å.

-The 0.4 km2 village has a population (2017) of 285 which gives the village a population density of 690 PD/km2.
+The 0.4 km2 village has a population (2023) of 276 and a population density of 690 PD/km2.